jeffmay/angular-ts-seed/README.md

 Angular built-in tools.
 In these cases, it will be pretty obvious, as you will probably be doing all your work in the HTML.

-The only thing you need to verify at this point is that nobody will come and muck up your users' experience.
+The only thing you need to verify at this point is that your users' experience is safe from breaking changes.
 This is where End-To-End (E2E) tests come in.
 Writing E2E tests will often involve using a Web Driver to click, swipe, and type its way through your website and expecting to see some feature work as you would expect it.
 Writing E2E tests helps take you off the hook when some other code (not YOUR code, of course) causes some